High School Career Center Helps Students Find a First Job, College, and Career

 also works with various teachers to bring the guest speakers into a

 class.
-A recent session on interview skills during an Academy of Finance
+A session in the spring of 2015 on interview skills during an Academy of Finance

 class was given by Becky Restorff-Billi from Wegman’s who gave students